Executive Director of Communications

 - Willingness to learn and embrace Memphis.

-Rhodes College: Rhodes is welcoming its 20th President this summer, Dr. Marjorie Haas, who is an accomplished leader and experienced educator.
-Dr. Haas has stated, “Rhodes College’s ambition to serve as a national model for liberal arts and civic engagement is deeply compelling.
+Rhodes College: Rhodes is welcoming its 20th President this summer, Dr. Marjorie Hass, who is an accomplished leader and experienced educator.
+Dr. Hass has stated, “Rhodes College’s ambition to serve as a national model for liberal arts and civic engagement is deeply compelling.
 And its commitment to student-centered learning and preparing students for meaningful lives resonates with my own values.”
 After a distinguished 18-year tenure at Rhodes, Dr. William E. Troutt is retiring.
 “By every measure, Rhodes has become a stronger college under President Troutt’s leadership,” according to William Michaelcheck, outgoing chairman of the Rhodes Board of Trustees.
 “Our academic offerings have been reshaped and enriched.
 Strategic partnerships with great Memphis institutions have created one-of-a-kind research, service, and internships opportunities for our students.
 And today, we have the largest, most academically talented and diverse student body in our history.”

 Rhodes’ Collegiate Gothic campus sits on a 110-acre, wooded site in the heart of historic Midtown Memphis, TN, making Rhodes one of a handful of prominent liberal arts colleges located in a major metropolitan area.
 Walkways, quadrangles, residence halls, common areas and classrooms are all intentionally designed to encourage intimate conversation, the exchange of ideas and life-changing connections.
 In its 2017 edition, the Princeton Review named Rhodes the #1 Most Beautiful College Campus in America.